 If we get, from that, a picture of how Christ want to relate to us, the picture is blasphemy.

 Female lack of sexual experience is generally related to purity.
 This idea appears across most continents, eras, and religions.
-In fact, some groups even genitally mutilate women, so that they can have no desire to lose their purity.
-I do not subscribe to the idea that a married wife who have always been faithful to her husband is any less pure than a virgin, but she is not more pure either.
+In fact, some groups even genitally mutilate women, so that they can have no desire to lose their “purity.”

-If girls lose purity by becoming sexually active, we really need another analogy for what Christ does when bringing us close – He takes us impure people and make us pure.
+If girls are seen as losing purity by becoming sexually active, we really need another analogy for what Christ does when bringing us close – He takes us impure people and make us pure.

 Sex is something not meant for children.